Gustav Lechner

-Gustav Lechner (17 February 1913 – 5 February 1987) was a footballer who represented both the Yugoslavian and Croatian national sides.
+Gustav Lechner (17 February 1913 – 5 February 1987) was a football player and coach.
+At international level he represented both Yugoslavia and Croatia.

 Club career

-Born in Osijek and nicknamed Lembika, he spent his early career with Slavija Osijek and BSK Belgrade; while playing with the latter he won 3 Yugoslav titles and graduated from law school.
+Born in Osijek, Austria-Hungary and nicknamed Lembika, he spent his early career with Slavija Osijek and BSK; while playing with the latter he won 3 Yugoslav titles and graduated from law school.
 In 1941 he and teammate Ernest Dubac joined Građanski Zagreb.
 At the end of the war, he became player-manager of Proleter Osijek.

 International career

 Lechner made his debut for Yugoslavia in an August 1931 friendly match against Czechoslovakia and earned a total of 44 caps scoring no goals.
 He then played 12 matches under the flag of the Independent State of Croatia, a World War II-era puppet state of Nazi Germany.
 His final international was an April 1944 friendly against Slovakia.

 Coaching career

 After retiring as a player in 1949, Lechner became a coach and managed Metalac Osijek, Dinamo Pančevo, Vojvodina Novi Sad, Dinamo Zagreb, Velež Mostar, Slavonija Požega and NK Zagreb.